 Smoking hurts almost every part of the body.

 Smoking tobacco is the leading cause of preventable death and disease in the United States.

 For example, smoking cigarettes (which have tobacco in them) causes:

 - Lung cancer, colorectal cancer, and many other types of cancer

 - Heart disease and stroke

 - Type 2 diabetes

 Learn more about how smoking affects different parts of the body.

 Smoking hurts other people, too.

-Secondhand smoke is a mix of the smoke that comes from your cigarette and the smoke that you breathe out.
+Secondhand smoke is a mix of the smoke that you breathe out and the smoke that comes from your cigarette.
 Secondhand smoke is dangerous and can cause health problems for the people around you.